 In this great information age, it's impossible to identify any one communications avenue that will reach everyone.
 Key current information will always be posted on our home page, but we're a happening district, and to get the most current, up-to-date information about what's going on, we suggest that you stay tuned to our social media outlets (Facebook and Twitter).
 We also invite you to take a look at our Headlines to see more of what we've been up to, and we try to keep our online calendar stocked with information about no school days, early release days and up-coming district-wide events.
 For school-related events, please check with your individual schools.

-Kinders are now going to school all day.
-We've created some materials to help families support their kindergarten students.
+With Springfield kinders going to school all day, we've created some materials to help families support their kindergarten students.
 Visit www.springfield.k12.or.us/fdk for more information about full-day kindergarten, and follow the links to the online Parent Guide and Jumpstart page.
 You can also read more about the thinking behind the staggered start schedule.

-The district's new ParentVUE and StudentVUE applications were unveiled across the district during the last school year.
-Parents should have received login information in the mail.
-The new systems will provide unprecedented access to student information, including current grades, missing assignments, attendance information and other information on file such as immunization records and emergency contacts.
-Because family involvement is so crucial to students, we encourage all families to access the system regularly!
+ParentVUE and StudentVUE apps provide access to student information, including current grades, missing assignments and attendance information for middle and high school students, as well as other information on file such as immunization records and emergency contacts.
+Because family involvement is so crucial to students, we encourage our families to access the system regularly!